How viscous bubbles collapse: topological and symmetry-breaking instabilities in curvature-driven hydrodynamics: Singular perturbation theory for the microscopic quantities

 \section{Singular perturbation theory for the microscopic quantities $T,\epsilon$}

-In this appendix we address two elements in the axisymmetric surface dynamics of a rapidly depressurized bubble, where the viscous bending term is pronounced -- the radius $\lstad$ of the flattened nucleus, Eq.~(\ref{eq:ell-adi}), and the width $\ell_{\BL}$ of the moving front that separates the flattened zone from the curved periphery, Eq.~(\ref{eq:front-sim}).
+In this section we address two elements in the axisymmetric surface dynamics of a rapidly depressurized bubble, where the viscous bending term is pronounced -- the radius $\lstad$ of the flattened nucleus, Eq.~(\ref{eq:ell-adi}) of the main text, and the width $\ell_{\BL}$ of the moving front that separates the flattened zone from the curved periphery, Eq.~(\ref{eq:front-sim}).
+In both calculations we employ the analytic solution of the intrinsic model ($\delta_{ext} = 0$).